redsanket/spark/external/hadoop/guide/hdfs/faq/hdfs-qa-part-01.rst

    See :yahoo_jira:`HADOOPPF-51331 - Right way to ftp a file on hadoop <HADOOPPF-51331>`

-For accessing a job, then you can take a look at `Apollo`.
+Accessing an external customer FTP from a grid job is not permitted without special approval from paranoids. |br|
-Apollo uses the internal FTP dropbox, not an external customer FTP because the latter would have required special approval from paranoids. |br|
+A better solution is to have the external customer use our internal FTP dropbox and then use a grid job to copy from our internal FTP dropbox to HDFS.

 * The internal FTP dropbox documentation `yo/dropbox <https://yo/dropbox>`_
-* slack chanel support :slack:`dropbox_ftps <C6NJDANQ3>`
+* Slack channel :slack:`dropbox_ftps <C6NJDANQ3>`
-* Apollo runs a java grid job that downloads data from the internal dropbox.
+* The Apollo team runs a job on the grid that downloads data from the internal FTP dropbox and copies it to HDFS
-  See :yahoo_github:`BpmDownloader.java <apollo/apollo_bpm_client/blob/6cd396515b6956a7c113d03fe6a3914122c5d098/src/main/java/com/yahoo/apollo/bpm_client/BpmDownloader.java>`
+  (See :yahoo_github:`BpmDownloader.java <apollo/apollo_bpm_client/blob/6cd396515b6956a7c113d03fe6a3914122c5d098/src/main/java/com/yahoo/apollo/bpm_client/BpmDownloader.java>`)

   .. literalinclude:: /resources/code/hdfs/BpmDownloader.java
     :language: java